More than any other monument, the Parthenon epitomises the glory of Ancient Greece. Meaning ‘virgin’s apartment’, it's dedicated to...

 Although the Parthenon was the most impressive monument of the Acropolis, it was more a showpiece than a working sanctuary.
 That role...

 As you walk beyond the Propylaia into the Acropolis site, along the Panathenaic Way, you will see to your left the foundations of...

 The Acropolis is the most important ancient site in the Western world.
 Crowned by the Parthenon, it stands sentinel over Athens, visible from almost everywhere within the city.
-Its monuments of Pentelic marble gleam white in the midday sun and gradually take on a honey hue as the sun sinks, while at night they stand brilliantly illuminated above the city.
+Its monuments and sanctuaries of Pentelic marble gleam white in the midday sun and gradually take on a honey hue as the sun sinks, while at night they stand brilliantly illuminated above the city.
 A glimpse of this magnificent sight cannot fail to exalt your spirit.

 The Acropolis was first inhabited in Neolithic times (4000–3000 BC).
-The first temples were built during the Mycenaean era in homage to the goddess Athena.
+The first temples were built during the Mycenaean era, in homage to the goddess Athena.
 People lived on the Acropolis until the late 6th century BC, but in 510 BC the Delphic oracle declared that it should be the province of the gods.

 After all the buildings on the Acropolis were reduced to ashes by the Persians on the eve of the Battle of Salamis (480 BC), Pericles set about his ambitious rebuilding program.
 He transformed the Acropolis into a city of temples, which has come to be regarded as the zenith of classical Greek achievement.